 This may be a bit of shameless self-promotion, but I launched this sister brand in 2021 to help service-based solopreneurs manage their schedule.
 I keep all my clients organized on the calendar with my Stick To It system.

 The Art of Ease

 I took Carley’s mindset course and it changed my life.
-She doesn’t have it open all the time, but when it is open, I wouldn’t miss it.
+That’s not something I say lightly.
+What are you waiting for?
+I wouldn’t miss it.

 So there you have it!
 My favorite calligraphy supplies… plus some watercolor and tech must-haves, and business resources that have been helpful to me.

 I use these for my all my invitation clients’ projects.
 Want to be on the list?
 Reach out to me here.